iRNA-COSI/APAeval/challenges/identification/I3_benchmark/I3_specification.md

 ## Synopsis

-Benchmark to compare output of tool's RNAseq based site identification to an established atlas of polyA-sites (PolyASite, PolyA_DB, etc.).
+Benchmark to compare output of tool's RNAseq based site identification to an established atlas of polyA-sites (PolyASite, PolyA_DB).
 The goal is to calculate precision with respect to data from existing databases for several different distance thresholds.

 Input data: